 Favourite food and drink is always welcome but it can get out of control.
 Last year Marj was nearly buried in milk chocolate.
 Not that she minded.
 All the same, type II diabetes is something to be avoided.

-‘Smellies’ are welcome, though there is only so much hand cream one can get through in a year, even if the carer helps.
+‘Smellies’ are welcome, though there’s only so much hand cream one can get through in a year, even if the carer helps.
 Stick to upgraded moisturising shower gel and shampoo in a favourite fragrance, it’s luxurious and genuinely useful.
 Good quality body moisturiser is great, but bear in mind that some cosmetic brands are better suited to younger, dewy skin (ie useless for mature skin).
-Marj isn’t always that fussed about facial moisturiser but her skin does seem more comfortable with a little Boots No7 and the facial massage is enjoyable.
+Marj isn’t always that fussed about facial moisturiser but her skin does seem more comfortable with a little Boots No7 and the facial massage is clearly enjoyable.

 If horizons have shrunk due to health issues, then bring luxury within reach.
 New fluffy towels or face flannels combined with a soap upgrade in a favourite fragrance can bring new delight to washing.
 Furry throws or a new blanket can feel luxurious and comforting on a lap or over a duvet.

-Whatever you choose, take it round yourself and take time to stroll with, chat, play games or just keep company.
+Whatever you choose, take it around yourself and take time to stroll with, chat, play games or just keep company.
 The best things in life really are free.

 Presents for the carer in your family

 At this time of year, carers are usually skirting ‘frazzle’ due to organising a family Christmas and making sure caring responsibilities carry on uninterrupted.
 And that’s if everything is going smoothly, eg no illnesses.
-All holiday periods are challenging since paid carers rightly need time with their families too.
-If they get any outside help at all, it’s likely the carer is doing extra shifts to cover absences.
+All holiday periods are challenging since home care workers rightly need time with their families too.
+If they get any outside help at all, it’s likely the family carer is doing extra shifts to cover absences.

 Over to you – happy (last minute) gifting!

-And to the carers who’ll come in over Christmas to help Marj and I – thank you very very much, I love you and appreciate everything you do.
+And to the home care workers who’ll come in over Christmas to help Marj and I – thank you very very much, I love you and appreciate everything you do.
 There’ll be a present waiting x.

-PS When you have more time, you may want to check out LiveBetterWithDementia, a great specialist online store.
+PS You may want to check out Bridgit.Care, a great specialist online store.